mynar7/blog/content/blog/how-to-learn-anything/index.md

 The important thing here is to realize that you need to keep at it, and that if you planned correctly in the previous step, there's an end in sight.

-Just remember that finishing that first project and realizing you've built something with an entirely new skill, language, or framework is ✨🎵🕊**G L O R I O U S**🕊🎵✨
+Just remember that finishing that first project and realizing you've built something with an entirely new skill, language, or framework is...

+✨🎵🕊**G L O R I O U S**🕊🎵✨

 ## 6. Maintaining Momentum